cashubtc/awesome-cashu/README.md

 #### Java

 - [Cashu-JDK](https://github.com/d4rp4t/Cashu-JDK) is a minimal, stateless reimplementation of the Cashu protocol in Java.
+- [cashu-lib](https://github.com/398ja/cashu-lib) is a Java library with core components for Cashu wallet and mint development.
 - [payment-adapter](https://github.com/398ja/payment-adapter) is a Cashu gateway framework and payment adapter implementation in Java.

 #### Python

+- [btc-sec-toolkit](https://github.com/ifuensan/btc-sec-toolkit) is Semgrep rules for protocol-conformance bugs in Bitcoin, Lightning, and Cashu code.
 - [Nutshell](https://github.com/cashubtc/cashu) is a Python library for using Cashu wallets and mints inside other Python projects.

 #### Rust